Meet the CAPS Staff

 Assistant Director Quality Assurance and Research

 Matt Goodman (he/him) joined the CAPS staff in 2008.
-Matt received a BA in Psychology from UCLA and a PhD in Counseling Psychology from University of Oregon.
+Matt received a BA in Psychology from UCLA and a Ph.D. in Counseling Psychology from the University of Oregon.
 Matt is the manager of the CAPS Data and Quality Assurance Program.
-In this role, he is exploring how to utilize data with heart to support the development of CAPS services that promote student wellness.
-Matt is excited about identifying metrics that are meaningful for students and staff, and integrating quantitative and qualitative methods into his work.
+In this role, he is exploring how to utilize data with a heart to support the development of CAPS services that promote student wellness.
+Matt is excited about identifying meaningful metrics for students and staff and integrating quantitative and qualitative methods into his work.

 Matt’s clinical interests include working with men and emotions, exploring spirituality as a resource for wellness, and supporting students experiencing grief and loss.
 Matt frequently integrates mindfulness and self-compassion into his work.